Israeli strikes killed five members of my family, says mother returning to UK

 Her father, 70, and mother, 60, were also with them and live in the Mathaf area of the city.

-Her eldest daughter told PA: “It was really actually very horrific, we were terrified, very scared, it was like something from a horror movie honestly.
+Her eldest daughter said: “It was really actually very horrific, we were terrified, very scared, it was like something from a horror movie honestly.

 “I can still hear the sounds, we haven’t slept for a week, especially yesterday night, and yesterday evening, all throughout the night just constant bombings, all the way through the night – every few minutes they would bomb before sunrise, then they stopped a bit.